cross icon

 Blockchain being a public ledger, everyone can see how funds are moving in the system but no one can manipulate the data due to its immutability.

-3. Rules and regulations:
+3. Rules and regulation

 Centralized crowdfunding platforms have strict requirements on which ideas can be listed on their platform.
 So even though a creator might have a great idea, it may not get approved.

 On the contrary, a decentralized crowdfunding platform would be accessible to every creator.
 They would no longer have to rely on centralized platforms for approvals and abide by their stringent rules and regulations.
-It would be the investors who would vet the campaigns and choose the ones in which they believe in.
+It would be the investors who would vet the campaigns and choose the ones in which they believe.

-4. High platform fees:
+4. High platform fees

 Crowdfunding platforms take a cut out of every project that gets listed on their platform.
 While some platforms charge flat fees, some require a percentage of the total money raised.
 For instance, Kickstarter charges a 5% platform fee, along with payment processing fees (between 3% and 5%).